Stack Overflow Admits It Hasn't Been Welcoming To 'Newer Coders, Women, People of Color, and Others'; Outlines How It Plans To Change That - Slashdot

 Could someone hand that guy a mod point or two?
 He's spot on.

 This is basically what's going on here, and with similar sites where people can ask questions and get them answered.
 It works that way everywhere.
 People ask questions, other people who know the answers answer.
 This goes for a while, sometimes months, sometimes even a year or so.
-And then the people answering start to crack because it's always the same questions, and on top of it you get people who get angry with you when you try to help them beca
+And then the people answering start to crack because it's always the same questions, and on top of it you get people who get angry with you when you try to help them because you don't answer their question in a way they understand or, my personal favorite, because your answer isn't what they wanted to get.

 Re: (Score:2)